Commitment to Safety • Reliable Results

 Penhall Technologies performs concrete scanning at a water treatment plant

 A customer called Penhall Technologies for concrete scanning before core drilling eight locations at a water treatment plant.
 The cores ranged from 6”-16” in size and hitting electrical conduit in the slab was the customer’s main concern.
-The drilling needed to be done in an area where active sediment filters were in operation.
+The client needed to drill in an area where active sediment filters were in operation.
 This resulted in a very damp concrete surface for scanning.
-Since Ground Penetrating Radar (GPR) can’t travel through standing water, the wet environment at the plant created a difficult condition for scanning.
-Taking the time to prepare each scan area was especially important.
+Since GPR can’t travel through standing water, the wet environment created a difficult condition for scanning.
+Taking the time to prepare each scan area was important.
 This task was done by using a squeegee to remove all puddling water, then sweeping away the remaining sediment.
 Having a dry surface clear of debris is the first step towards an accurate data collection.
-The customer made the right decision to scan before coring, nearly every location was near an embedded electrical conduit.
-After the hazards were marked out, the coring process went smoothly and without incident.
+The data showed that nearly every location was near an embedded electrical conduit.
+After the hazards were marked out, the coring process went without incident.

-Penhall locates tension cables to enable the safety of drilling anchors to bolt down a large piece of fitness equipment to the floor
+Penhall ensures the safety of drilling anchors to bolt down a large piece of fitness equipment to the floor

 As construction reached the final stages of completion at a new apartment complex, there was one project still remaining, the gym.
-The customer needed to bolt down a large piece of fitness equipment into the floor without hitting any of the post-tensioned (PT) cables in the slab.
-The equipment had 3 plates that needed to be secured with 4 bolts on each plate (12 bolts total).
-Since the carpet had already been installed, tape was used to mark the PT cables.
-If Penhall Technologies had not been called to scan before drilling started, 2 of the plates would have been centered directly over PT cables, making for a dangerous situation.
+The customer needed to bolt down a large piece of fitness equipment into the floor.
+He wanted to do it without hitting any of the post-tensioned (PT) cables in the slab.
+The client had to secure three plates with four bolts on each plate (12 bolts total) for the equipment.
+The analyst used tape to mark the PT cables.
+If the client had decided to not call Penhall Technologies before drilling, 2 of the plates would have been centered directly over PT cables, making for a dangerous situation.
 With the PT cables marked out, the customer was able to easily rearrange the gym layout and safely secure the equipment.
-Allow Penhall Technologies to keep your project on budget, on time, and most importantly- safe!
+Penhall Technologies keeps your project on budget, on time, and most importantly- safe!

 Penhall Technologies ensures safety with concrete scanning before installing bollards at Hartsfield-Jackson International Airport

 As Hartsfield-Jackson Atlanta International Airport continues its renovation, preventative safety measures are being taken to keep pedestrians safe from the surrounding construction.
-On the 4th level of the North Terminal parking garage, the existing pre-cast wall along the southern side will be soon taken down, leaving an open edge.
-While a metal fence has already been erected, to ensure added protection, bollards were also installed.
-Before the installation occurred, Penhall Technologies was asked to scan every five feet along the perimeter of the fence to identify any and all hazards in the slab including rebar, electrical conduit and underlying structural beams.
-All in all, 38 locations were scanned using the GSSI StructureScan Mini XT, and the presence of electric conduit was confirmed with a power sweep using the RD 7100.
-After scanning was completed, all bollards were successfully installed with no issues.
+On the 4th level of the North Terminal parking garage, the client wanted to take down the existing pre-cast wall along the southern side.
+This leaves an open edge.
+Previously, the client had erected a metal fence to ensure added protection.
+They also installed bollards.
+Before the installation occurred, the client asked Penhall Technologies to scan every five feet along the perimeter of the fence.
+The purpose was to identify any and all hazards in the slab including rebar, electrical conduit and underlying structural beams.
+Our analysts scanned 38 locations and confirmed the presence of electric conduit.
+After completing the scan, the client installed all bollards successfully with no issues.
 Penhall Technologies looks forward to continued work at the Atlanta Airport.

 Protect against cutting rebar or conduit when performing core drilling

 Penhall Technologies completed a project for a general contractor at The Battery outside the new Atlanta Braves, Suntrust Park.
 The contractor needed to protect against cutting rebar or conduit when performing a core drill.
-Ground penetrating radar was used to locate the rebar.
+The analyst used ground penetrating radar to locate the rebar.
 This was the perfect method for a slab on grade project, as it only requires access to one side of the concrete.
-To locate live conduits, a utility wand was used to sweep each area for power and communication lines.
-Our GPR Analyst was able to provide quick and reliable results, which allowed the project to stay on time and on budget.
+To locate live conduits, the analyst used a utility wand to sweep each area for power and communication lines.
+Our GPR Analyst was able to provide quick and reliable results.
+This allowed the project to stay on time and on budget.

 Penhall marks the rebar found after performing scanning